BisanzLab/LabProtocols/Biohazards.md

 To use the BSC, turn it on 5-10 minutes ahead of time and turn on the UV light (do not look directly at the UV light).
 Make sure the back of the BSC is clear to allow proper air flow.
 Avoid sudden motions in and out of the BSC which could disturb airflow and avoid walking directly behind someone using the BSC which may disrupt air flow.
 When you are done with the BSC, spray and wipe surfaced with 70% ethanol, and turn on the UV light for >=15 minutes.

-**Note:** PSU does not reccomend the use of UV as a primary method of disinfection.
+**Note:** PSU does not recommend the use of UV as a primary method of disinfection.
 Think of it more as an extra layer of defense with the wiping of the hood with ethanol as the primary method of cleaning.

 ***

-## Disposabling of Biohazardous Waste
+## Disposing of Biohazardous Waste

 See [PSU policity SY29](https://policy.psu.edu/policies/sy29).